A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

 Physically, this equation says that the mean acceleration Nelson's particle feels in the presence of an external (conservative) force is the equal-weighted average of its mean forward drift $\mathbf{b}$ transported backwards in time, with its mean backward drift $\mathbf{b}_{*}$ transported forwards in time.
 It is this peculiar mean dynamics that preserves the time-symmetry of Nelson's diffusion process.

 Of course, other time-symmetric mean accelerations are possible.
 For example, $(1/2)[D^{2}+D_{*}^{2}]\mathbf{q}(t)$, or any weighted average of this with (18).
 So it may be asked: what other physical principles (if any) privilege Nelson's choice?
 As first shown by Yasue \cite{Yasue1981,Yasue1981a} and later adopted by Nelson \cite{Nelson1985}, a physically well-motivated stochastic variational principle can give (18). \footnote{Another widely used stochastic variational principle is the one due to Guerra and Morato \cite{Guerra1983}.
-We don't use their approach because it requires that $S$ is single-valued in addition to $\nabla S$.
-This excludes the possibility of systems with angular momentum \cite{Wallstrom1989} and therefore will not be applicable to our proposed answer to Wallstrom's criticism.} Consider the ensemble-averaged, time-symmetric mean action
+We don't use their approach because it entails an $S$ function that's globally single-valued, which excludes the possibility of systems with angular momentum \cite{Wallstrom1989} and therefore will not be applicable to our proposed answer to Wallstrom's criticism.} Consider the ensemble-averaged, time-symmetric mean action

-In other words, for a particle in a (possibly) time-dependent potential $V$, undergoing the Markov processes given by (1) and (4), and with the kinematic constraints (9), (10), and (12), there is a time-symmetric mean Lagrangian obtained by averaging together the mean Lagrangians associated with the mean forward and backward processes.
-The ensemble averaged action obtained from this time-symmetric mean Lagrangian then corresponds to (19).
+In other words, for a particle in a (possibly) time-dependent potential $V$, undergoing the Markov processes given by (1) and (4) with the restriction to simultaneous solutions of the Fokker-Planck equations via (9), (10), and (12), a time-symmetric mean Lagrangian can be defined by averaging together the mean Lagrangians associated with the forward and backward processes.
+The ensemble averaged action obtained from this time-symmetric mean Lagrangian then corresponds to (19), where $\mathrm{E}\left[...\right]$ denotes the absolute expectation.
 Upon imposing the conservative diffusion condition through the variational principle,